The Apologist‘s Bookshelf

 Contact me: theapologistsbookshelf@gmail.com

-The Ambassador's Guide to Mormonism | The Apologist's Bookshelf
+The Case for Faith | The Apologist's Bookshelf

 NOTE—If you wish to listen to previous podcasts that cover different parts of this book, go to podbean and look at the five choices listed right above the podcasts (Home, Subscribe, Profile, Connect, and the search icon).
 Click on the search icon and type in the name of the book.